ricfehr3/balatro-gba/README.md

 ## **-Linux-**

 1.)
-Add the devkitPro repo using these instructions https://devkitpro.org/wiki/devkitPro_pacman
+Add the devkitPro repository using these instructions https://devkitpro.org/wiki/devkitPro_pacman

 2.)
-Install devkitPro by running `sudo pacman -S gba-dev` and accepting all packages
+Install devkitPro by running `sudo pacman -S gba-dev` and accepting all packages.

 3.)
-Activate the devkitPro environment by running `source /etc/profile.d/devkit-env.sh` or opening a new shell
+Activate the devkitPro environment by running `source /etc/profile.d/devkit-env.sh` or opening a new shell.

 4.)
-Follow instructions from windows tutorial step 3
+Follow instructions from the Windows tutorial starting from Step 3

 ## **Common Issues:**